oxidecomputer/daft/daft/README.md

   diffing is desired.

 * Diffus has a `Same` trait, which is like `Eq` except it’s also implemented for floats.
-Daft doesn’t have the `Same` trait, and in fact mostly forgoes any trait requirements: the only places where `Eq` is required is for maps (both keys and values) and sets.
+Daft doesn’t have the `Same` trait, and its core functionality forgoes the need for `Eq` entirely.

   For a primitive scalar like `f64`, you’ll get a `Leaf` struct which you can compare with whatever notion of equality you want.